 PharmaCyte Biotech, Inc. ("Company") is a clinical stage biotechnology company focused on developing and preparing to commercialize cellular therapies for cancer and diabetes based upon a proprietary cellulose-based live cell encapsulation technology known as "Cell-in-a-Box[®]."
-The Company intends to use the Cell-in-a-Box[®] technology as a platform upon which treatments for several types of cancer and diabetes will be developed.
+The Cell-in-a-Box[®] technology is intended to be used as a platform upon which therapies for several types of cancer, including locally advanced, non-metastatic inoperable pancreatic cancer, and diabetes will be developed.

-The Company is developing therapies for solid cancerous tumors involving the encapsulation of live cells placed in the body to enable the delivery of cancer-killing drugs at the source of the cancer.
-The Company is also developing a therapy for Type 1 diabetes and insulindependent Type 2 diabetes based upon the encapsulation of a human cell line genetically engineered to produce, store and secrete insulin at levels in proportion to the levels of blood sugar in the human body using its Cell-in-a-Box[®] technology.
-The Company is also examining ways to exploit the benefits of the Cell-in-a-Box[®] technology to develop therapies for cancer based upon the constituents of the Cannabis plant, known as "Cannabinoids."
+The Company is developing therapies for pancreatic and other solid cancerous tumors by using the encapsulation of live cells which are surgically implanted at appropriate sites in the body to enable the delivery of cancer-killing chemotherapy drug at the source of the cancer.

+The Company is also developing a therapy for Type 1 diabetes and insulin-dependent Type 2 diabetes.
+The Company's diabetes therapy consists of encapsulating genetically modified human cells and/or beta islet cells using the Cell-in-a-Box[®] technology and then implanting them in the body to act as a bio-artificial pancreas for insulin production.

+In addition, the Company is examining ways to exploit the benefits of the Cell-in-a-Box [®] technology to develop therapies for cancer based upon the constituents of the Cannabis plant, known as "Cannabinoids."